wamp-proto/wamp-proto/rfc/text/advanced/ap_51_e2e_encryption.md

 **e2ee_request_key_rpc Attribute**

-The `e2ee_request_key_rpc` identifies the Initiator Peer registered RPC URI which other peers can call to get *Secret Data Encryption Key* for payload decryption if they don't have it.
+The `e2ee_request_key_rpc` identifies the Initiator Peer or Key exchange registered RPC URI which other peers can call to get *Secret Data Encryption Key* for payload decryption if they don't have it.
 It is a required string attribute.
 Must conform to URI check rules.
-Initiator Peer must register this RPC first.
-RPC must be single, not pattern-based, not shared, with `single` invocation policy.
-RPC may be registered on any side that encrypts payload:
-*Caller*, *Callee* or *Publisher*.
-The Initiator peer may decide how and when to register this RPC:

-* It can be registered on per URI basis.
-One request key RPC for every topic or procedure.
-* It can be registered one time and serve all incoming requests for keys for all topics this peer publishes to and all procedures invoked by this peer.
-Invocation to this RPC contains all required information.
-This is described later in this chapter.
-* Peer may decide to unregister RPC after invocation or on time basis.
+This must be existing registered RPC.

 **e2ee_use_same_key Attribute**